 - Sehaj loves to play badminton.

-- Our school won inter school basketball competition, for 3 years consecutively.
+- Our school won the inter school basketball competition for 3 years consecutively.

 A personal best – best score achieved by a sports person in a particular time.